-Career: He formed a band in 1963 with some of his school pals called The Blades; Anderson was a vocalist and harmonica player in this soul and blues band.
-Among the band members were John Evan, Jeffrey Hammon, and Barriemore Barlow, who would go on to make up Jeffro Tull.
+In 1963 Ian Anderson formed a band called The Blades with some of his school pals.
+Anderson was a vocalist and harmonica player in this soul and blues band.
+Among the band members were John Evan, Jeffrey Hammon, and Barriemore Barlow, who would go on to make up Jethro Tull.
 They played their first show at the Holy Family Church Hall in North Shore, England.
 They eventually moved to London and based themselves in Luton.
 In late 1967, Anderson was holding down a day job cleaning the Ritz Cinema in Luton.
 It was during this time that Anderson abandoned his ambition of playing electric guitar and traded it in for a flute.

 He has been married to Shona Learoyd since 1976 and they have two children, James Duncan Anderson who is also a musician, and Gael Anderson who works in the film industry.
 In 2006 Gael married The Walking Dead star Andrew Lincoln.

 Anderson is a survivor of deep vein thrombosis; he works to raise awareness of the disease by appearing in public service announcements.
 In May 2020, he revealed in a video interview for The Big Interview with Dan Rather that he suffers from the incurable chronic obstructive pulmonary disease (COPD).
 In addition to his music career, he is an avid businessman and owns and operates several salmon farms in New England.

 One of the first properties Ian bought was a a home in the Regent's Park area of London.
 He paid 90,000 pounds in the 1970s.
 He sold the property after just two years for a 20,000 pound loss.